 Sustainability on Toppan agenda

-The Toppan Group says in a release that it is driving digital transformation and sustainability transformation to become a leading provider of solutions to social issues worldwide.
+The Toppan Group says it is driving digital transformation and sustainability transformation to become a leading provider of solutions to social issues worldwide.
 With heightened global consciousness of the need for environmental conservation, Toppan’s packaging business is advancing a global strategy for eco-friendly, sustainable packaging, focused on the growing area of flexible packaging.

 Toppan is enhancing technology and cost performance for sustainable packaging by establishing a global supply network from film manufacture to barrier processing and package converting, ensuring end-to-end capabilities spanning the supply chain.